-Johann Dreher, a farmer, and his family arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+Johann Dreher, a farmer, his wife Katharina, and children (Johann, age 17; Katharina, age 15; Maria, age 11; Georg, age 7) arrived from Lübeck at the port of Oranienbaum on 12 September 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 His widow and the surviving children settled in the Volga German colony of Ober-Monjou on 23 July 1767 and are recorded there on the 1767 census in Household No. 49 along with Paul Wendemann.

 Both the Oranienbaum passenger list and the 1767 census record that the Dreher family came from the German region of Mainz.

 - Mai, Brent Alan.
 1798 Census of the German Colonies along the Volga: Economy, Population, and Agriculture (Lincoln, NE: American Historical Society of Germans from Russia, 1999): Om31.

 - Pleve, Igor.
 Einwanderung in das Wolgagebiet, 1764-1767 Band 3 (Göttingen: Göttinger Arbeitskreis, 2005): 300.

 - Pleve, Igor.
 Lists of Colonists to Russia in 1766: Reports by Ivan Kulberg (Saratov: Saratov State Technical University, 2010): #5434.

 - Rauschenbach, Georg.
 Deutsche Kolonisten auf dem Weg von St. Petersburg nach Saratow: Transportlisten von 1766-1767 (Moscow: G.V.
 Rauschenbach, 2017): #3591-3596.